George-lewis/Warehouser/README.md

 ## Using it

-I have provided a Postman collection and environment for your convenience.
+**I have provided a Postman collection and environment for your convenience**.
 Please feel free to import it and test out a few endpoints.

 The server is hard-coded to bind to `127.0.0.1:8087`, if that doesn't work for you may modify it in `main.rs`.